Ransomware - Affiliate Exposes 'The Gentlemen' Operation Details

 What Happened

 A ransomware affiliate known as hastalamuerte has leaked critical operational details about a group called The Gentlemen.
 This revelation offers a rare glimpse into the inner workings of a ransomware-as-a-service (RaaS) operation.
-The insights, published by Group-IB, highlight the group's tactics, techniques, and even internal disputes.
+The insights, published by Group-IB and corroborated by Check Point Research, highlight the group's tactics, techniques, and internal disputes.
 Such leaks are crucial as they shed light on how these cybercriminal networks function and evolve.

 The Gentlemen group has emerged from a dispute within the existing RaaS ecosystem, particularly from a group called Qilin.
 This new brand quickly established itself using existing tools and infrastructure.
 They employ a dual-extortion model, which means they not only encrypt victim data but also threaten to release it publicly if the ransom isn't paid.
 This tactic significantly increases pressure on organizations to comply with their demands.

-The Gentlemen group targets a wide range of platforms, including Windows, Linux, and ESXi environments.
+The Gentlemen group targets a wide range of platforms, including Windows, Linux, ESXi, and BSD environments.
+Recently, they have introduced a new locker written in C specifically designed for VMware ESXi hypervisors, enhancing their cross-platform capabilities.
 Their primary method of gaining initial access involves exploiting vulnerabilities in FortiGate VPN devices or using brute-force attacks.
 Once they infiltrate a system, they deploy a series of automated processes to maximize their impact, including credential harvesting and domain-wide encryption.

 Tactics & Techniques